jchiefelk/ITEC-430/README.md

 <p><h3><a href="https://github.com/jchiefelk/ITEC-430/tree/master/restAPI">REST API's</a></h3> Deploy a web application built with Python on your localhost.
 Learn how to query servers for data using curl.
 Interact with rest APIs using GUI tool Postman</p>

+<p><h3><a href="https://github.com/jchiefelk/ITEC-430/tree/master/restAPI">REST API's</a></h3> Deploy a web application built with Python on your localhost.
+Learn how to query servers for data using curl.
+Interact with rest APIs using GUI tool Postman</p>

 <p><h3><a href="https://github.com/jchiefelk/ITEC-430/tree/master/python-bash">Python-Bash</a></h3> Repeat a task using a scheduler that repeats Bash commands over a preset time interval with Python</p>

 <p><h3><a href="https://github.com/jchiefelk/ITEC-430/tree/master/python-powershell">PowerShell</a></h3> Using the PowerShell terminal to naviagte directory, create new directories, setting path for Python 3, installing Git, running Python 3 in PowerShell</p>